Bob Baffert: Controversies

 On May 17, 2021, the New York Racing Association (NYRA) banned Baffert from entering Medina Spirit or any of his other horses in the 2021 Belmont Stakes or any other race at Belmont Park.
 On June 14, 2021, Baffert sued the NYRA alleging the association had no authority to suspend his license and that suspension "without prior notice" was a violation of the law.
-On July 14 the suspension was reversed by U. S. Federal District Court Judge Carol Bagley Amon sitting in the Eastern District of New York in Brooklyn.
-The Judge made her ruling based on the NYRA having not allowed Baffert a forum to refute their claims and stated that (they the NYRA).."had held no hearing — let alone a prompt one."
-On September 10, 2021 Baffert was charged by NYRA for conduct detrimental to the best interests of racing.
+On July 14 the suspension was reversed by the U. S. Federal District Court based on the NYRA having not allowed Baffert a forum to refute their claims stating that the NYRA "had held no hearing — let alone a prompt one."
+On September 10, 2021, Baffert was charged by NYRA for conduct detrimental to the best interests of racing.
 Additional charges were added on January 3, 2022.

 In February 2022, Baffert was suspended 90 days and fined $7,500 by the Kentucky Horse Racing Commission.
 The suspension was scheduled to run March 8 through June 5.
 Baffert was granted a stay until April 4 to gain time for an appeal.
 However, the Kentucky Court of Appeals rejected Baffert's appeal on April 1.
-This in turn led to a ban from all California Horse Racing Board facilities beginning April 4 due to a rule removing any trainer under a 60 day or higher ban from all CHRB facilities.
-This included Baffert's home track at Santa Anita, although Baffert horse Shaaz won the sixth race on April 2.
-The 90 day ban against Baffert was set to be honored in all 38 racing states.
-By the April 1 ruling, Baffert had already transferred four 3-year-old colts to other trainers.
+This in turn led to a ban from all California Horse Racing Board facilities beginning April 4 due to a rule removing any trainer under a 60-day or higher ban from all CHRB facilities.
+Further, the 90 day ban against Baffert in Kentucky was set to be honored in all 38 racing states.

-The most notable cases prior to Medina Spirit's test was the disqualification of Gamine after a third place finish in the 2020 Kentucky Oaks, also for betamethasone, and Triple Crown winner Justify, who tested positive for scopolamine after winning the 2018 Santa Anita Derby, but the results did not become public until after the horse won the Triple Crown.
-That case was eventually dismissed as the regulators concluded the facts supported an instance of feed contamination.
-Similarly, cases against two horses who tested positive in Arkansas in 2020 for lidocaine were dismissed as being the result of accidental transfer from an assistant trainer who was using the medication on himself.
-Nonetheless, in that case, Arkansas suspended Baffert for 15 days.
-His first suspension was in 1977 for misuse of morphene, but thereafter he had no violations for the next eight years.